EUCAIM/upv-node-workstation-images/README.md

  - any initial script that tries to download anything from outside will fail,
  - and any script or application executed by the user which tries to download anything from outside (Internet) will fail.
 Aside from this, you can see there is a browser in some of our images.
-Indeed it is needed to access web applications and services running inside the cluster or even localy in the container itself.
+Indeed it is needed to access web applications and services running inside the cluster or even locally in the container itself.

 ### The "chaimeleon" user
 The main process of the container will be run by the user with uid 1000 and gid 1000.